dkatina/Data-Structures-and-Algos/README.md

 #### Data Structures:
-Each data structure has it's won unique features that lend it to being useful in specific scenarios
+With the primary function of data structures being to store information, each data structure has it's own unique features that lend it to being useful in specific scenarios

 ##### Lists:
 Lists are ordered collections of items, allowing for sequential storage and retrieval